-Our firm recently filed an ERISA lawsuit, on behalf of our New York client after The Hartford determined that, after paying long term disability benefits for over 3 years due to her diagnosis of Relapsing-Remitting Multiple Sclerosis, she no longer met the Plan’s definition of disability and was no longer eligible for continued benefits.
+Marc Whitehead & Associates recently filed an ERISA lawsuit on behalf of a client in New York who suffered from Relapsing-Remitting Multiple Sclerosis.
+After paying long term disability benefits for over 3 years, The Hartford determined that she no longer met the Plan’s definition of disability and was no longer eligible for continued benefits.

 The Hartford Did Not Consider Contrary Medical Evidence regarding Multiple Sclerosis.

 The Court found that The Hartford’s decision to rely on the opinions of its peer review physicians was arbitrary and capricious due to the fact that our client’s neurologist discussed an important finding that was significant to her limitations and her disability which Hartford’s peer review physician entirely failed to address.
 The Hartford should have conducted further investigation regarding the MRI findings and the effects of the “black holes” on our client’s functionality.

-- The Hartford Was Wrong To Rely On Surveillance Video
+The Hartford Was Wrong To Rely On Surveillance Video.